standard-for-public-code/standard-for-public-code/readers-guide.md

 Policy makers set the priorities and goals of projects and may be less technologically experienced.

-## Management: what you need to do
+## Managers: what you need to do

-This section tries to specifically speak to management by offering concrete actions they can perform in their role.
+This section tries to specifically speak to managers by offering concrete actions they can perform in their role.

-Management is responsible for on-time project delivery, stakeholder management and continued delivery of the service.
+Managers are responsible for on-time project delivery, stakeholder management and continued delivery of the service.
 For this they are wholly reliant on both policy makers as well as developers and designers.
 They need to create the right culture, line up the right resources and provide the right structures to deliver great services.